 At JB Mortgage Capital, Inc. we make it simple for our clients to stay on top of current mortgage rates.
 Since we understand the importance of locking in a low-rate mortgage we follow the market where mortgage rates originate – the Mortgage-Backed Securities market (MBS).

 And if you have any questions about the current market we encourage our clients to call or email for updates.
 We want to make sure each client knows where interest rates are and how best to proceed with locking in terms.

 How Do We Do It?

-We utilize the latest technology to ensure our costs are low, and you’ll work directly with a loan officer from beginning to end to ensure a quick, smooth and efficient transaction.
+We utilize the latest technology to ensure our costs are low, and you’ll work directly with the same Loan Officer from beginning to end to ensure a quick, smooth and efficient transaction.

 Unlike many other mortgage companies, we do not pass you from one department to the next.
-From application to closing you’ll work directly with your loan officer; it’s more efficient and it provides for a better experience for the client.
+From application to closing you’ll work directly with Loan Officer Kevin O’Connor; it’s more efficient and it provides a better experience for the client.

-These are some of the reasons why we have an A+ rating with the Better Business Bureau and we’re AAA rated with the Business Consumers Alliance.
+These are some of the reasons why we have an A+ rating with the Better Business Bureau and a AAA rating with the Business Consumers Alliance.